WDI-SEA/react-development-course-materials/03-Underlying Concepts/06-section-recap.md

 ---

-## Declarative Vs Imperative Programming
+## Declarative vs. Imperative Programming

-  - Imperative Programming is a more classical 'line-by-line' approach to programming
+  - Imperative programming is a more classical 'line-by-line' approach to programming.
-  - Declarative Programming expresses the logic of a computation without describing its control flow.
+  - Declarative programming expresses the logic of a computation without describing its control flow.